 You may be told to empty your bladder just before the test.

 You will need to take off your clothes below the waist.
 You will be given a covering to drape around your waist.
 You will then lie on your back on an examination table with your feet raised and supported by foot rests (stirrups).

-Your doctor will insert a lubricated tool called a speculum into your vagina.
-The speculum gently spreads apart the vaginal walls so your doctor can see inside the vagina and the cervix.
+Your doctor will do a bimanual pelvic exam first.
+This is done so the doctor can feel where and how large the pelvic organs are.
+Then the doctor will insert a lubricated tool called a speculum into your vagina.
+The speculum gently spreads apart the vaginal walls so your doctor can see the cervix and inside the vagina.
 The cervix is washed with a special solution and may be grasped and held in place with a clamp called a tenaculum.

 Your cervix may be numbed with a spray or injection of local anesthetic.